 Kids can monetize with Roblox and see the literal payoff of their new coding and game design knowledge.
 These purchases, or microtransactions, are built into the games and purchased with Robux, the platform’s online currency.
 Kids over the age of 13 can cash out, and younger kids will love creating their own side hustle of Robux income.

-One simple example is learning how to create something like a shirt for Roblox, uploading the design, and then setting it for sale.
+One simple example is learning how to create something like clothing for Roblox avatars, uploading the design, and then setting it for sale.

 The Roblox pros agree that it’s easy to get started, and amazing to see where ideas lead.